nadia-polikarpova/cse291-program-synthesis/README.md

 # CSE 291: Program Synthesis

+This repository is the public web page for the [UCSD](https://ucsd.edu/) [CSE](https://cse.ucsd.edu/) graduate-level course on Program Synthesis.

-For course description, check out the [wiki](https://github.com/nadia-polikarpova/cse291-program-synthesis/wiki).
+* For course description, check out the [wiki](https://github.com/nadia-polikarpova/cse291-program-synthesis/wiki).
+* For lecture slides, browse or clone the repository.
+* To ask a question, use the [issue tracker](https://github.com/nadia-polikarpova/cse291-program-synthesis/issues).